 This phase builds common understanding and provides an insightful view of your community and its current situation.
 We review the strategic plan, site, buildings, market, regulatory environment, current amenities/services, and the finances, as well as present forward-looking market research and design trends.

 During this phase, collaboration meetings provide a forum to discuss various development strategies and associated design scenarios.
-The collaborative planning builds consensus in the stakeholders and includes:
+The collaborative planning builds consensus among stakeholders and includes:

-Our final stage of the master planning process culminates in the presentation of a plan.
+Our final stage of the master planning process culminates in the plan presentation.
 It incorporates design, program, phasing and project economic information to demonstrate overall viability.
 We provide a final master plan that includes your:

 All this planning pays off in the end with full committee approval.
 It’s also one of the reasons we have a 100% success rate on our projects.